 If an instance of ovos play is deleted, all users registered on this instance are also deleted immediately (within 5 minutes).

 After anonymization or deletion, personal data is still present in backups of the respective database.
 After a certain period, these backups are also permanently deleted.
-In the default configuration, the deletion period for backups is 3 months and can be set individually for each database (= tenant).
+The deletion period for backups is 3 months in the default configuration and can be set individually for each database (= tenant).

 Logfiles